Dynamics and Rigidity through the Lens of Circles: Representation rigidity of Kleinian groups

 In joint work with Kim, we obtained the following topological rigidity criterion, formulated in terms of the union $\La_f$ of all circular slices of $\La$ that are mapped to circles by $f$ (see \eqref{lf}). \begin{theorem}[Topological criterion \cite{KO_rigidity}] Let $\Ga$ be a Kleinian group such that $\Omega$ has at least two components.
 Let $\rho\in \rdi$ and $f:\La\to \hc$ be its boundary map.
 Suppose that neither $\La$ nor $f(\Lambda)$ is contained in a circle.
 Then

 In the first case, $f$ extends to a M\"obius transformation and $\rho$ is algebraic. \end{theorem}

+As an immediate consequence, if $\Gamma$ as above admits a non-algebraic representation $\rho$ and neither $\Gamma$ nor $\rho(\Gamma)$ is Fuchsian, then the limit set $\Lambda$ contains no open subset that is covered by circles intersecting $\La$ in at most three points.

-Since the cross-ratio of four points of $\hc$ is real precisely when the four points lie on a circle, this yields a rigidity criterion expressed purely in algebraic terms. \begin{corollary} [Cross-ratio rigidity \cite{KO_rigidity}] Let $f:\La\to \hc$ be a boundary map for some $\rho\in \rdi$.
-If $f$ sends every quadruple of points in $\Lambda$ with real cross-ratio to another quadruple with real cross-ratio, then $f$ extends to a M\"obius transformation. \end{corollary} Inspired by the Ahlfors measure conjecture, we also obtain a measure-theoretic criterion: \begin{theorem}[Measure theoretic criterion \cite{KO_JTo}] Suppose in addition that $\Ga$ is geometrically finite and $\rho$ is a type-preserving geometrically finite representation.
+Since the cross-ratio of four points of $\hc$ is real precisely when the four points lie on a circle, this yields a rigidity criterion expressed purely in algebraic terms. \begin{corollary} [Cross-ratio rigidity \cite{KO_rigidity}] If $f$ sends every quadruple of points in $\Lambda$ with real cross-ratio to another quadruple with real cross-ratio, then $f$ extends to a M\"obius transformation. \end{corollary} Inspired by the Ahlfors measure conjecture, we also obtain a measure-theoretic criterion: \begin{theorem}[Measure theoretic criterion \cite{KO_JTo}] Suppose in addition that $\Ga$ is geometrically finite and $\rho$ is a type-preserving geometrically finite representation.
 Then

 where $\nu$ is the unique $\Ga$-geometric measure on $\La$ (see Theorem \ref{psm}).
 In the first case, $f$ extends to a M\"obius transformation and $\rho$ is algebraic. \end{theorem}

 In short, preservation of circular structure on the limit set acts as a rigidity principle: once it holds on a large enough set, the representation must be algebraic.